At a Glance:

 Apart from aesthetic purposes, tumescent liposuction is also advised for a number of health reasons.
 It helps remove visceral fat, which is the type of fat surrounding the internal organs that can cause life-shortening diseases such as diabetes, stroke, and heart attack.
 It is also an effective procedure in removing lipomas, or benign fatty tumors, and to treat excessive underarm sweating and enlarged male and female breasts.

-In this article, we are going to discuss in more details what tumescent liposuction is and how it is done.
-We are also going to answer some of the questions that you may have like the cost, benefits, risks, results and side effects of this procedure.
+In this article, we are going to discuss in more detail what tumescent liposuction is and how it is done.
+We are also going to answer some of the questions that you may have like the cost, benefits, risks, results, and side effects of this procedure.

 What is Tumescent Liposuction?

 Tumescent liposuction is defined as a method for performing the liposuction procedure with the patient completely under local anesthesia.
 It is a liposuction technique that can securely remove fat from almost every part of the body, including the face, neck, chin, breast, stomach, hips, legs, back, internal and outer thighs, buttocks, ankles, and calves.

 This body-sculpting operation injects a large quantity of fluid into the tissue with local anesthetic and adrenaline.
 This method shrinks capillaries, reducing bleeding and hardening fat, making it simpler to remove.
 It is the preferred technique of almost all plastic surgeons performing liposuction, as it also decreases recovery time.

 The procedure starts with injecting a solution that contains a local anesthetic and medicine called epinephrine into the targeted regions of excess fat deposits.
 The solution enters the skin’s fatty layer and causes it to swell and become firmer, enabling the surgeon to have better control when contouring the area.